auth0/docs/articles/troubleshoot/guides/generate-har-files.md

 ---
+title: Generate HTTP Archive (HAR) Files
-description: How to troubleshoot with HAR files and steps to generate a HAR file.
+description: Learn how to troubleshoot with HAR files and steps to generate a HAR file.
 topics:
   - troubleshoot
   - har-files
   - http-archive
-contentType:
-  - how-to
+contentType: how-to
-  - reference
-useCase:
-  - troubleshoot
+useCase: troubleshoot
 ---

-# Troubleshooting with HAR files
+# Generate HTTP Archive (HAR) Files

-An [HTTP Archive (HAR)](https://en.wikipedia.org/wiki/.har) is a JSON formatted log of a web browser's interactions with a web server.
+An [HTTP Archive (HAR)](https://en.wikipedia.org/wiki/.har) file shows the sequence of redirects that happen during a login transaction.
+It's an excellent tool for debugging authentication issues, as it can identify where things get stuck.
+A HAR file is a JSON formatted log of a web browser's interactions with a web server.
 If authentication isn't working as expected, you can generate and analyze HAR files to find issues.
 Including a HAR file in your [support requests](${env.DOMAIN_URL_SUPPORT}) can help speed up the troubleshooting process.

 ::: warning
 HAR files may contain sensitive data such as cookies, passwords, or client secrets.
 Obfuscate any sensitive data (using a text editor) before sending HAR files to support.